-In a report published online on April 13, 2014, in the journal Nature Methods, Betzig, postdoctoral fellow Kai Wang, and their colleagues show how the technique brings into focus the fine, branching structures and subcellular organelles of nerve cells deep in the living brain of a zebrafish.
+In a report published onlineexternal link, opens in a new tab on April 13, 2014, in the journal Nature Methods, Betzig, postdoctoral fellow Kai Wang, and their colleagues show how the technique brings into focus the fine, branching structures and subcellular organelles of nerve cells deep in the living brain of a zebrafish.
 These structures remain blurry and indistinct under the same microscope without adaptive optics.
 “The results are pretty eye-popping,” Betzig says.
 “This really takes the application of adaptive optics to microscopy to a completely different level.”

 “Our technique is really robust, and you don’t need anything special to apply our technology.
 [In the future] it could be a very convenient add-on component to commercially available microscopes,” says Wang, a postdoctoral researcher in Betzig’s lab.